Starting or expanding a farm can be a challenge, but is also very rewarding, both financially and in terms of personal satisfaction.

 If you are ready to start or expand a farm, Farm Grants can help find funding.
 Find funding at:

-Spring 2020 Info now available!
+Summer 2020 Info now available!
 We do not provide information on COVID-19 relief programs.

 Canadian farm grants are funding programs available in Canada to financially support Farmers.